 What is Vitamin K?

-Vitamin K is a fat soluble vitamin which can come in a few forms: K1 (known as phylloquinone and exclusive to plants) and K2 (which is actually a collection of molecules known as menaquinones which is designated as MK and their size indicated by the number that follows; examples being MK-4 and MK-7).
-It is surprisingly non-toxic for a fat soluble vitamin, and similar to vitamin D it appears to have a gap between the recommended daily intake and its optimal intake.
+Vitamin K is a fat-soluble vitamin that can come in a few forms: K1 (known as phylloquinone and exclusive to plants) and K2 (which is a collection of molecules known as menaquinones which are designated as MK and their size is indicated by the number that follows; examples being MK-4 and MK-7).
+It is surprisingly non-toxic for a fat-soluble vitamin, and similar to vitamin D it appears to have a gap between the recommended daily intake and its optimal intake.

 All the above molecules work via something called the ‘vitamin K cycle,’ which is how these molecules exert the benefits of vitamin K.

 How vitamin K works is a bit indirect.
 Vitamins tend to either work as a ‘cofactor’ of sorts (associating with an enzyme to optimize its function) or they work directly on receptors to start signaling through the cell (like hormones and vitamin D).
 Vitamin K is in the former, but works on a particular class of proteins known as ‘Vitamin K dependent proteins.’

 Proteins of this class have a little residue (glutamate residue) that is modified by vitamin K (gamma-carboxylated) and when it is modified the protein is switched from an ‘inactive’ state to an ‘active’ state.
 The vitamin K cycle (mentioned previously) is the cycle that activates these proteins with vitamin K.

 Increasing dietary vitamin K will increase the activity of these proteins up until a certain point (which is dependent on the protein in question), and the proteins involved in blood clotting are pretty much maximally activated at around 100mcg of dietary vitamin K intake (and thus where the RDI comes from).